bug400/capasm/README.md

 Create custom global symbol tables
 ----------------------------------

-A custom global symbol table is a text file which only has DAD or EQU definitions.
-The *capglo* utility converts this file into a global symbol table which can be fed to the assembler with the *-g* option.
+A custom global symbol table is a text file that only has DAD or EQU definitions.
+The *capglo* utility converts this file into a global symbol table, which can be fed to the assembler with the *-g* option.

 If you have a custom global symbol source file *myglobal.glo* then: